niels4/code-samples-aoc-2023/README.md

 to statically verify everybody is on the same page when it comes to data types and function signatures.

 I've included just a single day that uses a custom defined data structure to demonstrate that I'm familiar with typescript and can create collection data structures that use generics to remain type safe.
+To run this example you must first `npm install` to locally install the typescript compiler dependency.

 ```
 cd typescript
+npm install
 ./run 17
 ```

 This example also contains unit tests for the type safe Heap and UniqueHeap data structures.
-To run, first install the dev dependencies.

 ```
-npm install
 npm test
 ```